 Finding the Best Places to Retire Since 2006!

-Overview: On Oregon's beautiful, rugged central coast, nautical Newport sits on the north side of Yaquina Bay and is connected to points south by a stunning 1936 arch bridge.
-It was named after the upscale Rhode Island town and has a history as a steamboat port.
+On Oregon's beautiful, rugged central coast, nautical Newport is a cool little town on the north side of Yaquina Bay and is connected to points south by a stunning 1936 arch bridge.
+The town was named after the upscale Rhode Island community and has a history as a steamboat port.
 Today it is home to Oregon State University's Hatfield Marine Science Center and the Oregon Coast Aquarium.

 Newport has five miles of public beaches - best for beachcombing, not swimming - a picturesque marina and Oregon's largest commercial fishing fleet (which is usually in search of Dungeness crab).
 The downtown has brick streets, galleries and Art Deco architecture from the 1920s and 1930s.
 Five distinct neighborhoods ooze character, and housing ranges from colorful hillside town houses to beachfront bungalows.
 The historic Nye Beach neighborhood dates from 1866 and has shopping, galleries and eateries along the water.
 The Bayfront neighborhood also boasts galleries and shops.
 Residents enjoy a craft brewery, two community theaters, three dance companies and two small museums.